The Historic New Orleans Collection: Maisonette

 Across the courtyard from the Counting House, the three-story Maisonette stretches along the Toulouse Street side of THNOC.
 This service wing was constructed over an earlier structure that was built at the same time as the Merieult House in the 1790s.
 The Maisonette houses staff offices.

 Townhouse

 This two-story brick building, dating from the late 19th century, was used as a banking house, according to an act of sale in 1888.
 Leila Moore Williams purchased the property in 1947 and sold it in 1965.
 The townhouse once again became part of The Collection when the Williams Foundation purchased it in 1980.

-Louis Adam House
+Guillot House

-The house that Louis Adam built in 1788, after the first great New Orleans fire destroyed an earlier structure, appears to have escaped the second great New Orleans fire of 1794.
+The house that Luis Adam built in 1788, after the first great New Orleans fire destroyed an earlier structure, appears to have escaped the second great New Orleans fire of 1794.
 In the 1930s, the house was opened to boarders and for a short time a young Tennessee Williams lived there.
 Restoration to the original Spanish Colonial style did not occur until the 1970s.